 Data is drawn from cached images generated at map scales you define.

-If you use tiles from a new or existing cache, additional settings may be available in the pane.
+If you use tiles from a cache, additional settings appear in the pane.
 Continue with the following substeps:

 - Click the Tiling Scheme drop-down arrow and choose a tiling scheme for your cache.